 When working indoors with really messy projects, I have even lined a “walkway” from the table to the sink with towels and masking tape to avoid getting the floor dirty.
 (Trash bags or plastic foil work too but not so earth friendly…)

-Picture a two year old on the loose with green goopy paint hands wandering by the white curtains…Aww!
-Although messy play is all about free exploration, it’s really ok to contain or set up guidelines as to where the materials may and may not be.
+Although messy play is all about free exploration, it’s really ok and even important to contain or set up boudaries.
+Make it clear as you set up the activity where materials may and may not be used.

 Whenever we do messy play, we designate the area specifically and create a playful rule around it.
 For example: “Everything around the shower curtain is hot lava, so please stay on the lava proof carpet” or “this is the magical painting carpet, the paint stays on here only. ” “No playdough on the carpet.”